DivijManik/To-Do-List/Readme.md

 # For running the app

 ## Step 1
-* run node server on your machine
+* run MongoDB server on your machine

 ## Step 2 - Run Api
 `cd todo-backend`